unjs/jiti/README.md

 ### `transform`

-- Type: Function
+- Type: Function or String
-- Default: Babel (lazy loaded)
+- Default: `babel`

 Transform function.
-See [src/babel](./src/babel.ts) for more details
+As an alternative to providing a transform function, you may use one of the built-in code transformers, which are lazy loaded.
+Options are `babel`, `esbuild-async` or `esbuild-sync`.
+See [babel](./src/babel.ts), [esbuild-async](./src/esbuild-async.ts) and [esbuild-sync](./src/esbuild-sync.ts) for more details.

 ## Compared to Alternatives